 How to Motivate Kids to Do Chores

 Are you struggling with how to motivate kids to do chores?
-With a few simple motivators, your kids will be eagerly doing their chores!
+With some simple key motivators and rewards, your kids will be eagerly doing their chores!

 Doing chores is just a part of daily life in this household.
 I could easily spend the entire day cleaning up after everyone, but I don’t really want to!
 I am under the impression that if someone is old enough to make the mess, they are old enough to clean up the mess.

 We have chore charts like most families, but the chore chart isn’t the hard part.
 The follow-through of the chore chart is where the real success is found!
 We haven’t perfected this, but I feel like we have found a really great middle-ground to help the kids stay motivated to complete their chores without too much effort on my part.
 What is that answer, you say?
 The Sticker Chart!

 These sticker charts are so simple to use!
 The chart consists of one side to put a sticker on for their morning chart, and one side for their daily chore.

 Our kids have a Morning Chart that they are complete each morning.
 Depending on their age, their tasks include things such as:

 - Brush hair